Cystectomy

 • Prevent triad of death: hypothermia, acidosis, coagulopathy

-• Consider cell salvage per local policy; document blood loss and products; plan postoperative critical care
+• Consider cell salvage per local policy, document blood loss and products, plan postoperative critical care

 A patient becomes hypotensive after epidural dosing during cystectomy.
 How do you manage this?